Vaccine Injury Compensation Program

 Vaccine manufacturers such as Merck and Sanofi Pasteur pay a $0.75 excise tax on each vaccine dose they make.

-The proceeds from the tax are deposited into the Vaccine Injury Compensation Trust Fund.
+As laid out in the National Childhood Vaccine Injury Act of 1986, the proceeds from the tax are deposited into the Vaccine Injury Compensation Trust Fund.
 Currently, this fund holds over $4 billion, set aside specifically to compensate those injured by a vaccine.

 Unlike a civil lawsuit wherein the plaintiff/petitioner is seeking compensation from a defendant, claims through the National Vaccine Injury Compensation program are paid from the Vaccine Injury Compensation Trust Fund.